Capital-intensive operations

 01

-Decision governance absence does not cause operational triggering events, it determines how large the loss becomes once they occur.
+Decision governance architecture does not prevent operational triggering events.
+It determines how large the loss becomes in the response period following such events.

 02